 - We live in an age when fashions change rapidly by design.
 We like to hold on to the clothing that is so out of fashion that we don't really wear it anymore — just in case it ever comes back into style — it won't, but hope springs eternal.

 - But the third and most dreaded reason for closet clutter is that a lot of our clothes just don't fit anymore.
-But we keep them around anyway (Because they will fit again as soon as the ol' diet kicks in, right?).
+But we keep them around anyway — because they will fit again as soon as the ol' diet kicks in, right?.

-There is only one way out of the closet mess: Organize your Closet.
+There is only one way out of the closet catastrophe: Organize your Closet.
 That's it.
 We wish there were another way, Unfortunately, there isn't.
 But, before we get to actual organizing, there are some preliminary steps.

 Now, carefully remove everything from the closet.
 This requires the utmost dedication and concentration.
 You are inevitably going to find things you have not seen for years, if not decades: your high school yearbook, that souvenir kayak paddle you thought was lost, and so on.
 These archaeological treasures tend to bring on bouts of nostalgia and day-dreaming.
 Resist these temptations and stay focused.
 Otherwise we'll be here all day.